Pusad: Topography

-Just north of Pusad hills is the Buldhana-Yavatmal plateau, itself part of the bigger deccan plateau, extends from Penganga valley of Pusad region in south, to the Purna valley of Ajanta range of Marathwada in north, and to Wardha valley in the east.
+Just north of Pusad hills is the Buldhana-Yavatmal plateau, itself part of the bigger Deccan Plateau, extends from Penganga valley of Pusad region in south, to the Purna valley of Ajanta range of Marathwada in north, and to Wardha valley in the east.
 It covers the southern parts of districts of Akola, Buldhana and Yavatmal.
 Highest elevation of 600–900 m is found in Buldhana and Chikhuli, 450–600 m in south around Pusad, 300–450 m sloping escarpment (steep cliff) towards Purna and Wardha river valleys in north and east respectively.
 The edges and interior of this plateau are jagged and littered with series of hills and valleys.
 Hills are mostly "flat topped" (eroded former larger plateau) with sharp drops, trappean in structure, made of basalt, gradually sloping in the west but uneven in the east.
 Slopes are steep, dry, without many plants or trees.
 Further north of Ajanta range is "Amravati plateau" which extends till Gawilghur hill range.

 Hydrology

-The town is located on the south and western banks of the "Pus river".
+The town is located on the south and western banks of the "Pus river", a tributary of Painganga River.
 The Pus river flows through Pusad taluka, the Arunavati River and Adan River through Darwha taluka.
 Murray Leaf explains that the "Pus valley" lies in a wide but isolated upland valley in the tribal area which has small towns and very few highways as most of the area is covered with teak and sal forests which are illegally felled by the poachers.
 Pus river originates in Ajanta range near Washim town.
-It flows through Pusad, converges with Penganga River near Mahur in Nanded district of Maharashtra, Penganga River in turn flows into Wardha River, which in turn flows into Pranhita River, and Pranhita in turn flows in to Godavari river which finally end in the Bay of Bengal just east of Rajahmundry in the state of Andhra Pradesh.
+It flows through Pusad, converges with Penganga River near Mahur in Nanded district of Maharashtra, Penganga River in turn flows into Wardha River, which in turn flows into Pranhita River, and Pranhita in turn flows in to Godavari River which finally end in the Bay of Bengal just east of Rajahmundry in the state of Andhra Pradesh.
 All these rivers drain the Deccan Plateau in the south-easterly and easterly directions along the general slope of the plateau.

+Pusad city has several dams nearby in all directions.
+On the Pus river are the Upper Pus Dam (Pus Dam, built in 1971) 25 km northwest of Pusad and downstream Lower Pus Dam (built in 1983) 25 km southeast of Pusad near Mahagaon.
+Painganga river, of which the Pus river is a tributary, has the Isapur Dam (Upper Painganga Dam) 30 km southwest of Pusad near Kalamnuri which was built in 1982.
+Arunawati Dam, 40 km north of Pusad and built in 1994, is near Digras on Arunavati River (tributary of Tapi River).